Inspiration

 How smart is Bingli in comparison with Chat GPT / Glass AI?

 The use of generative artificial intelligence (AI) — specifically, large language models (LLMs) — has the potential to transform healthcare.
-Language modelling has revolutionized natural language processing by enabling computers to understand and generate human-like text.
+Language modeling has revolutionized natural language processing by enabling computers to understand and generate human-like text.

 Bingli as a screening tool for rare diseases: a methodology

-350 million people worldwide.
+More than 7,000 rare diseases are currently known to science, affecting approximately 350 million people worldwide.
 Due to their rarity and a lack of knowledge about them, diagnosis of rare diseases is difficult.

 Bingli Atrial Fibrillation Screening